salvatoreraccardi/OBJEX_LINK/README.md

 ![alt text](https://media.giphy.com/media/dOVpV5HhJFUvPZF3In/giphy.gif)

 ## What is OBJEX Link?
-OBJEX Link is a modular IoT board.
+OBJEX Link is a modular IoT board, is designed for hobbyists, makers, students and can also be used in industrial applications.
 It is designed to develop IoT devices, which are easy to repair and reusable at the end of the device life cycle.
 The form factor of OBJEX Link is meant to fit several applications like(IoT button, security camera, motor driver, etc).
 With modules, the user can customize easily the hardware for your projects.

 OBJEX Link is composed of a mainboard(microcontroller + WiFi and Bluetooth) and modules(Sensor, Relay, Driver, Camera, Display, etc).